AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 This is a very difficult question, but I will try to answer it.

-Let us discuss it in three metrices:
+Let's discuss it in three metrices:

-- Off-policy is better in **sample efficiency** than on-policy in general.
+- Off-policy is better in **sample efficiency** than on-policy.
 (The agent achieves higher cumulative rewards in a given total training steps.).

-- On-policy performs better in **training speed** than off-policy in general.
+- On-policy performs better in **training speed** than off-policy.
 (The agent achieves higher cumulative rewards in a given total training time.).

-- On-policy performs better in **training stablility** than off-policy in general.
+- On-policy performs better in **training stablility** than off-policy.
 (Train agent overs serval runs after the learning curve converges.
 A higher training stability algorithm has a smaller the variance of cumulative rewards)

 - **Convergence of cumulative rewards** (Train the agent and compare the highest cumulative rewards after the learning curve converges).
   - Off-policy performs better in **convergence of cumulative rewards** if we can provide sufficient running memoery.